 name of the issuing ExCB

-EFOC Wallet ID Card

-Issue

-A Wallet size ID Card containing information regarding the EFOC Holder, the certificate number, and issuing ExCB shall be issued to applicants to accompany the IECEx EFOC.

-Format

-The format, layout and content of IECEx EFOC Wallet ID Card shall be separate to that of the Wallet ID Card issued for an IECEx CoPC so as not to create confusion in the market.
-The IECEx Secretariat shall manage a system to ensure that all ExCBs issue the Wallet ID Card using a single common IECEx format.

 Certification procedure

 Applicant

 An individual person may make an application for an IECEx Certificate to any ExCB, which has been accepted for this purpose by ExMC.
 At the time of acceptance of the application there shall be a declaration, by the applicant that an application has not been accepted by another ExCB.